vemonet/nanopub-website/README.md

 ### Files locations

 - Most website pages are in `website/src/pages` and `website/docs`
-- Add new `docs` pages links to the sidebar: [website/sidebars.json](https://github.com/MaastrichtU-IDS/d2s-docs/blob/master/website/sidebars.json).
+- Add new `docs` pages links to the sidebar: `website/sidebars.json`.
-- Main parameters of the website can be found in [website/docusaurus.config.js](https://github.com/MaastrichtU-IDS/d2s-docs/blob/master/website/docusaurus.config.js).
+- Main parameters of the website can be found in `website/docusaurus.config.js`.
-- Static content (any resource to download, images, css, js) can be provided in [website/static](https://github.com/MaastrichtU-IDS/d2s-docs/tree/master/website/static)
+- Static content (any resource to download, images, css, js) can be provided in `website/static`

-### Add an announcement

-You can easily add a general announcement bar on the website if you want to pass some information to your users, like dates of maintenance

-Open the file `website/docusaurus.config.js` and update the `announcementBar` variable.

-You can comment the `announcementBar` code block when you want to remove the announcement bar.

 ## Run for development